 Even the best anti-spam email filters will miss a few malicious emails.
 Employee security awareness training is non-negotiable for protecting sensitive data against phishing.
 A report from PhishMe found that employees who open a phishing email are 67% more likely to respond to another phishing attempt.

-In addition to teaching your employees how to recognize a phishing email you will need to perform regular phishing simulations that measure the impact of that training.
-These tests will provide you with the data you need to determine who needs further training and how well equipped your workforce is to respond to phishing emails.
+For the best phishing education for employees you need to teach them how to recognize a phishing email and you will need to perform regular phishing simulations that measure the impact of that training.
+A phishing awareness exercise will provide you with the data you need to determine if further phishing training for employees is required.

 Phishing awareness training is designed to reduce the amount of phishing emails that your employees fall for.
 Because of this a typical phishing simulation will focus on establishing a baseline of employees that fall for the simulated emails and work to reduce that number over a given span of time.

 Anti-phishing measures need to encourage employees to recognize phishing attempts and report instances where they have fallen for an attack.
 You should avoid punishing employees that fail the simulation as this will disincentivize them from reporting legitimate threats.
 Instead, reward employees that successfully report the phishing emails and provide targeted security awareness training for employees that fall short of your company’s goals.

 If an employee discovers a phishing email in their inbox they need a convenient method to report it to your anti-spam solution or the IT department.
 Ideally they will be provided with a report button directly within their email client, though a designated email address to forward suspected phishing attempts can be used.

 Though IT departments will seldom have the resources to continually monitor individual phishing reports, an increased awareness of phishing risks is valuable data.
 This data can help inform security policies, improve the accuracy of anti-spam filters, and provide the organization with a record of advanced phishing emails that they can warn their users about.